 Scoping is the process used to identify issues, concerns, and opportunities for enhancement or mitigation associated with a proposed action.
-According to NEPA, scoping should be conducted during the early planning stages of a project.
+In general, scoping should be conducted during the early planning stages of a project.
 The purposes of the scoping process are as follows:

-- invite participation of federal, state, and local resource agencies; Indian tribes; non-governmental organizations (NGOs); and the public to identify significant environmental and socioeconomic issues related to the proposed project; - determine the resource issues, depth of analysis, and significance of issues to be addressed in the NEPA document; - identify reasonable alternatives to the proposed action that should be evaluated in the NEPA document; - identify how the project would or would not contribute to cumulative effects in the project area; - solicit, from participants, available information on the resources at issue, including existing information and study needs; and - determine the resource areas and potential issues that do not require detailed analysis during review of the project.
+- invite participation of federal, state, and local resource agencies; Indian tribes; non-governmental organizations (NGOs); and the public to identify significant environmental and socioeconomic issues related to the proposed project; - determine the resource issues, depth of analysis, and significance of issues to be addressed in the NEPA document; - identify reasonable alternatives to the proposed action that should be evaluated in the NEPA document; - solicit, from participants, available information on the resources at issue, including existing information and study needs; and - determine the resource areas and potential issues that do not require detailed analysis during review of the project.

-2.2 COMMENTS, SCOPING MEETINGS, AND ENVIRONMENTAL SITE REVIEW
+2.2 SCOPING COMMENTS AND MEETINGS